 Who Doesn’t love a Barn Sale?
 Desk Rescue From an Old Barn

-This beauty of a desk was rescued from an old barn in the Catskills.
+This desk rescue occurred in upstate New York.
+This beauty of a desk was saved from an old barn in the Catskills.
 The barn was originally a working barn with a silo on the property.
 It was transformed into a living space with a kitchen, bathroom, and second-floor loft for sleeping.
 The transformation is amazing as well as all of the vintage furniture and finds left inside.

 - Electric Sander

 - Kristi Kuehl Pure Home Paint

 The History of a Vintage Desk

 According to the previous owners, the desk along with the matching nightstand and dressers was a wedding gift to the original owners back in the 1940’s.
 It seems it was originally a vanity and had a mirror, but over the years the mirror can no longer be located.
 Due to limited space in my truck, I was only able to bring back the desk and night stand but hope to get back up there to retrieve the dressers as well.

 This Duncan Phyfe set was originally made by Vanleigh Furniture Co New York.
 They made excellent quality furniture from the 1930s- 1970s, which dates this set from somewhere in the 1930s-1940s.
 The set itself without a doubt shows signs of age but is still in excellent condition.

 From the moment I saw this piece I had a vision for the end result.
 I have been waiting for the perfect piece to paint in Memphis blue and this is it!